 One of the main attractions on Barbuda is the Magnificent Frigate Bird Sanctuary, situated in Codrington Lagoon.
-It is a forty-minute boat ride into the mangroves (you stay on the boat) from the village wharf by the Fisheries building, and is a spectacular sight even for non-bird watchers.
+It is a forty-minute boat ride into the mangroves (you MUST stay on the boat) from the village wharf by the Fisheries building, and is a spectacular sight even for non-bird watchers.
 They have few predators here and this nesting site on Barbuda has become the most important in the world for these endangered birds.
-There is more info on this and other reasons to come bird-watching on Barbuda here.

 Note – this area is a protected conservation area of special interest and as such all visitors must comply with local regulations and must use a Barbudan boat to visit the birds.
 It is an offence to use your own dinghy or boat to go into the sanctuary at any time and no one should visit the bird sanctuary after 6pm or enter the roped off areas.
 Anyone found breaching these regulations will be reported to the police, removed from the sanctuary and likely to be prosecuted.
 The local cost of a visit in a Barbudan boat is currently ony US$50 per boat of four people, plus US$12 for each person above that number and the information you will receive from the wonderful local guides is worth the cost alone.